 9. Do I need it/can I live without it?

 Will this purchase genuinely make your life better?
 Buying just for fun versus out of necessity dictates how much you will probably wear it.
-Buying jeans because all your others are too worn out is very different from getting a top because it’s ‘cute’.
-This goes back to impulsivity and really considering a purchase before biting the bullet.
+Buying Jeans because all your others are too worn out is very different from getting a top because it’s ‘cute’.
+This goes back to impulsivity and considering a purchase before biting the bullet.